 Whether you are a seasoned sewer, just starting out, like to sew for fun, or sew to keep your business going, we have the sewing machine that is the perfect fit for you.
 GoldStar Tool carries hundreds of home and industrial sewing machines and equipment for sewers at every level.

 We carry some of the most well-known brands equipped with the latest sewing technology.
-You can even find our very own specialty brand, New-Tech, that gives you top-of-the-line quality at an affordable price.
+You can even find our very own specialty brand, New-Tech sewing machines, that gives you top-of-the-line quality at an affordable price.

 Our sewing machines are sold in a variety of fashions.
 When buying most of our sewing equipment and sewing machines, you can buy just the head, or you can choose to add on the servo motor, table, or both.

-Here are some of the sewing name brands you will find on our website:
+Here are some of the top sewing name brands you will find on GoldStar Tool's catalog:

 Traditionally, sewing machines needed to be manually powered, but today, most machines are electronic, like the ones you will find at GoldStar Tool.
 Since the 1970s, your machine has been powered by an electric motor that allows for quicker sewing time and broader use.